How to Grow Dahlias

 Once established and growing, to make plants bushy and produce more flowers when the Dahlia plant has grown to a good border height (depends on your border and variety say around 35cms) pinch out the growing tip which will make the plant throw outside shoots, which will carry more blooms.

 Another reason Dahlias are a red wheelbarrow plant is that many varieties of Dahlia need to be staked and tied in to provide support for the plant and blooms.
+Dahlia varies in height, but a good rule of thumb is any of the taller Dahlia over around 60cms will need staking.
 It is best to get the stakes in before the plant gets too large.
 I nearly always leave it too late and find myself trying to thread delicate shoots into the plant support.
-It is best to insert the canes around the plant as soon as growth begins.

 Dead heading is essential throughout the entire summer to keep the plant flowering.
 Dahlias are prone to aphids and earwigs, and the slugs love them and each plant needs protection to avoid become a slug banquet.